 - 2 ounces white chocolate, chopped into ¼-inch pieces

-- Pour pecan mixture into warm pie shell and scatter chocolate pieces on top of pecan mixture.
-Gently press the chocolate into the filling with the back of a spoon.
-Bake until the center feels set but soft, similar to gelatin when pressed gently, about 50 to 60 minutes.
-Transfer pie to a rack to cool completely, about 4 hours.
+- Pour pecan mixture into the warm pie shell and scatter chocolate pieces on top of pecan mixture.
+Gently press the chocolate into the filling with the back of a spoon and bake until the center feels set but soft, about 50 to 60 minutes.
+Transfer pie to a rack to cool completely, about 2 hours.
 Serve with whipped cream or vanilla ice cream.